xwmx/nb/README.md

 # create a new note in your text editor
 notes add

-# create a new note with the file name 'example.md'
+# create a new note with the filename 'example.md'
 notes add example.md

 # create a new note containing "This is a note."